ramirezfx/docker-jekyll/README.md

 `sudo docker run --rm -it --volume="$PWD:/root/html" -p 4100:4000 ramirezfx/docker-jekyll:latest /bin/sh -c "cd /root/html && bundle exec jekyll build"`

-The build can be found inside the "html"-folder of the root of your jekyll-project.
+The build can be found inside the "_site"-folder of the root of your jekyll-project.

 ## Use the pre-build image instead of creaing your own: